bsamadi/metadata-processor/README.md

 - You have two options to test the API
   - Running a server:
     - Run `make flask` to the Flask development server or `make gunicorn` to run the gunicorn server.
-    - Open another terminal and run: `make api_test` or `./tests/api_test.sh` to send a JSON object to the API.
+    - Open another terminal and run: `make api_test` or `./tests/api_test.sh` to send a JSON object to the API server.
   - Running Python tests:
     - Run `make pytest` to run pytest tests